NEO Investors Have Opportunity to Lead NeoGenomics, Inc. Securities Fraud Lawsuit

-LOS ANGELES, Jan.
-9, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against NeoGenomics, Inc. ("NeoGenomics" or the "Company") (NASDAQ: NEO).
+BENSALEM, Pa., Jan.
+12, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against NeoGenomics, Inc. ("NeoGenomics" or the "Company") (NASDAQ: NEO).

 Class Period: February 27, 2020 – April 26, 2022